bitblit/SaltMine/readme.md

 ## Introduction

 A pretty common problem I have when I do serverless development is that I have some tasks that really should be run asynchronously, so they belong in a queue system.
-But there aren't that many of them, and I don't really want to use the complementary resources (like DynamoDB) that would be needed to run 1000 of them simultaneously.
+However, there aren't that many of them, and I don't really want to use the complementary resources (like DynamoDB) that would be needed to run 1000 of them simultaneously.
 I may need to queue up about 400-500 of them, and then let that bleed out over a couple minutes.
-Also, some of them may need a fair amount of time (over a minute) but others only need a few seconds so if I set the Lambda to have a 5 minute timeout I'd like to process more than one in a call if I can get away with it.
+Also, some of them may need a fair amount of time (over a minute) but others only need a few seconds so if I set the Lambda to have a 5-minute timeout I'd like to process more than one in a call if I can get away with it.

 Enter SaltMine.
-It is a class that allows you to:
+It is a class which allows you to:

 - Define a set of processors that can handle these tasks.
 They'll get handed an object with arbitrary data and metadata, and must return a Promise<boolean>.
 There is no point in returning anything more